 Decision (SW): adopt JVET-L0181 AHG10: Corrected operation of ALF encoding with perceptually optimized QP adaptation.

 Decision: Adopt JVET-L0165.
 Text was reviewed in BoG.
 It is however pointed out that there is an inconsistency in the specification of coding the remaining modes.
 The software codes them as truncated binary, whereas the text specifies fixed length coding (as was used with 3 MPM before).
-To be confirmed by text editors that the specification is corrected.
-Revisit if this was done.
+It was to be confirmed by text editors that the specification had been corrected.

 Decision from BoG on CE1 SubCE2 and related contributions Adopt JVET-L0081 Test 2.1.2